danilodelucio/NukeDiffusion/README.md

 In **NukeDiffusion** node, when you click on **Refresh** button, it will load all the **Checkpoints** available in the directory you specified earlier on `checkpoints_path.json`, or if you are using the default path `./NukeDiffusion/models/checkpoints`.
 If you open a Nuke script and see the `blank error message`, that is because the **Checkpoints pulldown choice menu** is trying to get the last checkpoint loaded in the previous session, which will raise an error.

-For now, I suggest you to choose one of the 3 following options:
+For now, I suggest you choose one of the 3 following options:

 - delete the **NukeDiffusion** node before closing the Nuke script;
 - leave the **Checkpoints pulldown choice menu** set to `Stable Diffusion [Default Model]`;